Helping mature students achieve their aspirations

 A new national Government website called Course Seeker is also now available options for all types of tertiary options.

 We run a free QTAC STAT preparation workshop and STAT sitting for eligible students (dates to be advised).
 The workshop provides a thorough overview of the test, practice questions and exam strategies that can help boost your confidence.
 The STAT test can help you to gain, or improve, your Selection Rank for university entry.

 Applying to Griffith?

 There are many ways of getting into Griffith, even if you don’t have formal qualifications.
-Contact our Engagement Officer to explore your options or see our Admissions Pathways web page for information on:
+Contact our Student Recruitment Officer to explore your options or see our Admissions Pathways web page for information on:

 - experience-based admissions pathways for mature students leavers or those aged over 18

 - admission pathways to Griffith from Griffith College, TAFE and other VET providers

 - bridging and enabling programs and upgrading via university study.